 This graph shows that the derived upper bound for Bitcoin’s electricity consumption is trending up despite the halving event in 2016.
 This is remarkable considering mining revenues are far from their all-time high as shown earlier.
 The trend can be explained considering the drop in the average price paid per KWh.
 As a result of mining happening on an industrial rather than on a residential scale, the revenues from mining can now pay for more kilowatts-hours than ever before.

-Economic theory is extremely useful for finding an upper bound on Bitcoin’s total electricity consumption, but it is also useful for determining a lower bound.
+Economic theory is extremely useful for finding an upper bound on Bitcoin’s total electricity consumption, but a lower bound is more difficult to estimate.
 This number is frequently determined by taking the efficiency of the best available miner and applying this to the network hashrate.
 Since the total network hashrate was about 3.6 exahashes per second by the end of March 2017, we would have to multiply this by 0.10 J/GH (required for the Antminer S9) to find a lower bound.
 We would then find an electricity consumption of almost 3 TWh per year.

 Regardless of the exact electricity consumption, we have observed that this number on the rise due to miners squeezing in more kilowatt-hours in the same (and even decreasing) amount of revenue.
 At the same time, the price of Bitcoin is back at record-highs.
 As a result, the current lower bound on Bitcoin’s electricity consumption now exceeds the upper bound from the first half of 2015, despite the block reward halving in 2016.
 With the Bitcoin network processing 300,000 transactions per day, this means electricity consumption per single transaction equals 55 kilowatt-hours even in the most optimistic case.
 This is enough to power a single U.S. household for two whole days.
 And since a new block reward halving event is years away from now, Bitcoin isn’t likely to become more sustainable any time soon.